RaqManzano/hpc-intro/index.md

 - Recognise the tasks that a HPC cluster is suitable for.
 - Access and work on a HPC server.
 - Submit and manage jobs running on a HPC.
-- Paralelise similar tasks at scale.
-- Access, install and manage software on a HPC.
 :::

-## Target Audience

-This course is aimed at students and researchers of any background.
-We assume no prior knowledge of what a HPC is or how to use it.

-It may be particularly useful for those who have attended other of our [Bioinformatics Training Courses](https://www.training.cam.ac.uk/bioinformatics/search) and now need to process their data on a Linux server.
-It will also benefit those who find themselves using their personal computers to run computationally demanding analysis/simulations and would like to learn how to adapt these to run on a HPC.

 ## Prerequisites

-We assume a solid knowledge of the Unix command line.
+We assume some knowledge of the Unix command line.
-If you don't feel comfortable with the command line, please attend our accompanying [Introduction to the Unix Command Line](https://training.csx.cam.ac.uk/bioinformatics/course/bioinfo-unix2) course.
+If you don't feel comfortable with the command line, we recommend [Introduction to the Unix Command Line](https://training.csx.cam.ac.uk/bioinformatics/course/bioinfo-unix2) course from the Bioinformatics Training Facility at the University of Cambridge.

 Namely, we expect you to be familiar with the following: